Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

 \begin{definition} Given $x,y\in X$ and a profile $\mathbf{R}$, define: \begin{enumerate} \item $xP_{cov}(\mathbf{R})y$ if $x\succ_\mathbf{R}y$ and for all $v\in X$, $v\succ_\mathbf{R}x$ implies $v\succ_\mathbf{R}y$; \item $xI_{cov}(\mathbf{R})y$ if for all $v\in X$, $v\succ_\mathbf{R} x\Leftrightarrow v\succ_\mathbf{R} y$, and $x\succ_\mathbf{R} v\Leftrightarrow y\succ_\mathbf{R} v$.\footnote{Normally covering only concerns strict preference, not indifference, but we find this definition of indifference in the spirit of the covering definition for strict preference.} \end{enumerate} The Gillies Covering CCR is defined by $xf_{cov}(\mathbf{R})y$ if $xP_{cov}(\mathbf{R})y$ or $xI_{cov}(\mathbf{R})y$. \end{definition}

 \begin{remark} Miller \citeyearpar{Miller1980} independently introduced a slightly different covering relation: $x$ covers $y$ in Miller's sense if $x\succ_\mathbf{R}y$ and for all $v\in X$, $y\succ_\mathbf{R}v$ implies $x\succ_\mathbf{R}v$.
-Miller's covering is equivalent to Gillies' if there is an odd number of voters but not in general.
+Miller's covering is equivalent to Gillies' if there is an odd number of voters with no ties in their rankings, but the two definitions are not equivalent in general.
 For other variations on the definition of covering, see \citealt{Duggan2013}, and for a notion of \textit{weighted} covering, see \citealt[Def.~3.2]{Dutta1999}.
-Miller's notion and that of weighted covering also lead to AS rationalizable CCRs, but to fix ideas we focus on the Gillies notion. \end{remark}
+Miller's notion and that of weighted covering also lead to AS representable CCRs, but to fix ideas we focus on the Gillies notion. \end{remark}

 If the majority relation $\succ_\mathbf{R}$ contains no cycles (no sequence $x_1,\dots,x_n$ with $x_i\succ_\mathbf{R}x_{i+1}$ and $x_1=x_n$), then $P_{cov}$ is simply $\succ_\mathbf{R}$.
 But even if $\succ_\mathbf{R}$ contains cycles, $P_{cov}$ may be nonempty.
 To see this graph-theoretically, given a preprofile $\mathbf{R}$, we form a directed graph $M(\mathbf{R})$, the \textit{majority graph of $\mathbf{R}$}, with an edge from $a$ to $b$ whenever $a\succ_\mathbf{R}b$.
 Figure \ref{CoverExample} shows a majority graph of a profile---with two majority cycles---and the associated covering relation, which is nonempty.
 (Later we will encounter CCRs that can accept even more majority preferences in the presence of cycles.
 See, e.g., Figures \ref{RPfig} and \ref{SCexample}.)